California approves tax increase on cigarettes

 "A bigger potential 'risk' is that other states follow suit and try to push through similar pro-tax measures via legislation," she said.

+The tobacco industry acknowledged that other states likely will seek similar tax increases, but ballot issues are expensive.
+"You can't ignore that this is an avenue that states could take," said Reynolds spokesman David Howard.

 The average U.S. state tax rate is $1.65 per pack, according to the Campaign for Tobacco-Free Kids.
-Thirty-four states have cigarette tax rates higher than $1 per pack and 16 states have rates of $2 or more.
+Thirty-four states have tax rates higher than $1 per pack and 16 states have rates of $2 or more.
 Chicago has the highest combined state and local tax rate at $6.16 a pack, followed by New York City at $5.85 a pack.

+The vaping industry also opposed California's Prop 56 because it taxes electronic cigarettes for the first time.
+They argue that the devices, which produce vapor from liquid nicotine instead of tobacco smoke, should not be taxed at the same rate as cigarettes because they provide a safer alternative to smoking.

+Use of e-cigarettes has grown quickly in the last decade, with U.S. sales expected to reach $4.1 billion in 2016, according to Wells Fargo Securities.

+"I think it's the first step in vaping being regulated away," Morningstar equity analyst Philip Gorham said of the California ballot.
+"If and when vaping gets taxed like tobacco, and when the flavors are restricted and nicotine levels controlled, I think we are going to see the appeal of vaping evaporate."

-North Dakota currently has the third lowest cigarette tax rate in the country at 44 cents a pack.
+North Dakota has the third-lowest cigarette tax rate in the country at 44 cents a pack.
 Voters turned down an increase that would have been the state's first in 25 years.

-Voters in Colorado, currently ranked 38th in cigarette taxation, voted down a measure to add $1.75 in tax to a pack, raising the levy to $2.59.
+Voters in Colorado, currently ranked 38th in cigarette taxation, voted down a measure to add $1.75 in tax per pack, raising the levy to $2.59.
 The state's Amendment 72 also would have increased taxes on other tobacco products such as cigars and chewing tobacco.

 Missouri on Tuesday rejected a ballot measure that would have increased taxes by 15 cents annually for four years.
-It remains the nation's lowest tax at 17 cents a pack and New York the highest at $4.35.
+It remains the nation's lowest tax at 17 cents a pack, while New York is the highest at $4.35.
 Healthcare groups opposed the Missouri hike because they considered it too low to discourage consumers from purchasing cigarettes.

-(Reporting By Jilian Mincer in New York and Deena Beasley in Los Angeles; Editing by Michele Gershberg and Jonathan Oatis)
+Reporting by Jilian Mincer in New York and Deena Beasley in Los Angeles; Editing by Jonathan Oatis and Dan Grebler